entespotify/django-sso-client-oauth/README.md

-# django-sso-client
+# django-sso-client-oauth

-**django-sso-client** is a reusable Django app that simplifies the integration of Single Sign-On (SSO) functionality into your Django projects.
+**django-sso-client-oauth** is a reusable Django app that simplifies the integration of Single Sign-On (SSO) functionality into your Django projects.
 It is designed to work seamlessly with Django-based applications and supports flexible configurations for connecting to an SSO provider.

 > **Note**: This package is currently in **beta**.
 Features and APIs may change in future releases.